Coraciiformes / Alcedinidae / Pelargopsis

 Introduction

-A tree kingfisher species (Pelargopsis capensis) widely but sparsely distributed across the tropical Indian subcontinent and Southeast Asia, ranging from India to Indonesia.
-Inhabits well-wooded habitats near lakes, rivers, or coasts, including streams and ponds in lowland areas with tree cover.
-Characterized by its very large size and heavy bright red bill.
-Thirteen subspecies are recognized, differing primarily in plumage details.
-The species is sedentary throughout its range, though capable of dispersal during dry weather.
-Adults are territorial and will aggressively defend their territory against eagles and other large predators.
+A large tree kingfisher widely but sparsely distributed in the tropical Indian subcontinent and Southeast Asia, from India to Indonesia.
+It inhabits streams and ponds in lowland areas with tree cover.
+Distinctive traits include a very large bright red bill and a labored, direct flight style.
+The species is sedentary throughout its range.

 Description

-A very large kingfisher measuring 35 cm (14 in) in length.
-The adult has a green back, blue wings and tail, and olive-brown head.
+Measures 35 cm (14 in) in length.
+Adults have a green back, blue wings and tail, and an olive-brown head.
 Underparts and neck are buff.
-The most distinctive features are the very large bill and legs, which are bright red.
-Sexes are similar in plumage.
-Thirteen races or subspecies are recognized, differing mostly in plumage detail.
-The subspecies P. c. gigantea of the Sulu Archipelago in the Philippines is distinctive with white head, neck, and underparts.
+The very large bill and legs are bright red.
+Sexes are similar in coloration.
+Thirteen subspecies are recognized, differing mostly in plumage detail; P. c. gigantea of the Sulu Archipelago has a white head, neck, and underparts.

 Distribution & Habitat